 Python: How we check your solutions

-Our site automatically checks your decisions.
-How does it work?
+Our site automatically checks your solutions.
+Here is how it works.

-In the simplest case, the system just runs your code and looks at what's on the screen.
-And then it checks against what we "expected" from the job.
+In the simplest case, the system runs your code and looks at what appears on the screen, then compares it to what the task expected.
+For example, if the task is "display the number 10", your code might look like this:

 Instructions